javafxports/javafxmobile-plugin/README.md

 ### Android

-**Note!** Be aware that Java 9 support on Android is not supported.
+**Note!** Be aware that Java 9 APIs on Android are not supported.
 If you use version 2 of javafxmobile-plugin, you must make sure that you don't use any new Java 9 APIs.

 1. The Android SDK command line tools, available [here](https://developer.android.com/studio/index.html#command-tools)